Generic selectors

 TRANSLATION

 PROJECT 1.
-Catalan translation of International Financial Reporting Standards (in collaboration with GREF, UB and UOC)
+Translation into Catalan of the International Financial Reporting Standards (in collaboration with GRED, the UB and the UOC)

 The project “Translation into Catalan of International Financial Reporting Standards” arises from the teaching need to have an official translation into Catalan of the International Financial Reporting Standards, issued by the International Financial Reporting Standards Foundation, of which Andorra is a member.
-These standards are the international standard with regard to financial information and teaching in Catalan In this field, it is necessary to have these texts, and the terminology derived from them, in the language of instruction.
+These standards are the international standard for financial information and in teaching in Catalan in this area it is necessary to have these texts, and the terminology derived from them, in the language of instruction.
 Although it is not strictly a research project, the processes necessary to carry out this project require research.
-On the other hand, although it is not the main objective, results can be derived that can be published in scientific forums.
+On the other hand, although it is not the main objective, results that can be published in scientific forums can be derived.

 Objectives:

-2. Provide teachers in the field of financial economics in Catalan with essential material to be able to adequately convey certain contents in Catalan.
+• To provide teachers in the field of financial economics in Catalan with essential material to be able to adequately convey certain content in the Catalan language.

 Actions carried out:

 PROJECT 2.
-The expression of difference and hybridization through translation.
+The expression of difference and hybridisation through translation.

 Translation Studies is established as a starting point for analysing the current linguistic and cultural reality of liquid modernity, where difference and diversity prevail, as more and more people inhabit the intersection between several cultures at the same time.
 More specifically, this project seeks to explore language as a tool to claim difference and otherness.
-Starting from Translation Studies, the different intersemiotic translations of the female body are also analysed, especially in the case of women who live on the border between two cultures.
+Based on the Translation Studies, the different intersemiotic translations of the female body are also analysed, especially in the case of those women who live on the border between two cultures.
+This research project continues the research initiated through the doctoral thesis of the coordinator of this project, which explored the intersemiotic translation of culinary elements as intercultural mediation.
+More specifically, she analysed the presence of these elements in the different novels of the hybrid writer Najat el Hachmi and their translations into different languages (Spanish, English and German).

 Objectives:

-1. Explore the use of (non-)translation as a tool to defend difference and otherness, especially in the case of hybrid literature.
+• To explore the use of (non) translation as a tool to claim difference and otherness, especially in the case of hybrid literature.

 Actions carried out: